Transparency

 Insurance Coverage Amex Blue Amex Green Amex Gold Amex Platinum

-Personal Liability & Legal Protection Up to €1,000,000
+Personal Liability & Legal Protection Included, subject to limits and conditions

-Roadside Assistance (Europe) Included Included
+Roadside Assistance Included Included

 Other Amex Benefits

-For Gold and Platinum cardholders:
+For Platinum cardholders:

-• Concierge service (Platinum)
+• Concierge service.

-• Exclusive presale and invitation-only events
+• Exclusive presale and invitation-only events.

 Lifestyle Benefits with the Platinum Card

-The Amex Platinum Card includes valuable lifestyle credits: €150 for select restaurants, a €200 travel credit, a €200 credit for Sixt Ride, and a €90 credit for luxury shopping (Net-A-Porter & Mr Porter).
+The Amex Platinum Card includes valuable lifestyle credits, such as restaurant, travel, mobility, and luxury shopping credits.
 These exclusive perks are part of the card’s lifestyle benefits and a major draw for frequent travelers and premium users.
+Exact credit amounts and participating partners can change, so check the current Platinum benefit terms before applying.

 Application & Eligibility